• Skip to primary navigation

 3. Making the second thin slice

-Pieces from the store are usually around ⅓ of an inch thick, which can be tricky to cut by hand (in my opinion!).
-If your pieces are a little thicker, that's ok.
+Pieces from the store are usually around โ…“ of an inch thick, which can be tricky to cut by hand (in my opinion!).
+If your chicken pieces are a little thicker, that's ok.
 You can either just cook them for longer, or if you want to, place a piece of plastic wrap over the piece and pound it thinner with a rolling pin or even a wine bottle!
-(And if you want to see another recipe with thin-cut chicken breast, check out my recipe for Lemon Butter Chicken!)

 Other tips & tricks

-• Make sure you remove the stems from the basil before adding them to the sandwich.
+• Make sure you remove the stems from the basil before adding them to the caprese sandwich.
 They can be a little tough and stringy in the sandwich depending on how large your basil is.

 Recipe FAQs

-Can this recipe be made ahead of time?
+Can I make this chicken caprese sandwich ahead of time?

 You can cook the chicken ahead of time and keep it covered in the fridge for 3 - 4 days.
 Then, you can either assemble the sandwich with cold chicken, or re-heat the chicken first.